Vonng/pigsty/docs/v-infra.md

 ### `docs_enabled`

-Whether to enable local documentation, type: `bool`, level: G, default value: `true`.
+Enable local documentation, type: `bool`, level: G, default value: `true`.

 Local documents are automatically copied to the `{{ repo_home }}` / docs path of the meta node and served from the default Server via Nginx.